What are cultural values? Cultural competence

 In conclusion, based on the study, the following conclusions can be drawn:

 The problem of protecting cultural property is complex.
-Yes, it rests on complex economic processes, but is not limited to them alone.
-A huge role here is played by politics, law, morality, the determination to preserve a truly priceless cultural heritage that we inherited, to master it and pass it on to our children in a multiplied, renewed, ennobled by duty, patriotism, concern for the future, form.
+Yes, it rests on complex economic processes, but it is not limited to them.
+Politics, law, morality, and the determination to preserve truly priceless things play a huge role here. cultural heritage, inherited to us, master it and pass it on to our children in an increased, updated, ennobled form with duty, patriotism, concern for the future.

-The history of the protection of the cultural heritage of Russia has more than three centuries - during this period, security legislation was formed, a state security system was created, and the main methodological principles protection of monuments, a national restoration school was taking shape.
+The history of the protection of Russian cultural heritage goes back more than three centuries - during this period, protection legislation was formed, a state protection system was created, and basic principles were developed. methodological principles protection of monuments, a domestic restoration school was formed.

-V last decade a number of problems in the field of protection of objects of antiquity have become aggravated, the solution of which is impossible without taking into account the experience of past years.
+IN last decade A number of problems in the field of protection of ancient objects have become more acute, the solution of which is impossible without taking into account the experience of past years.
 One of these problems is the privatization of monuments and the formation various forms ownership of them.
-In this regard, the regulation of the rights of owners by the state, the development of optimal relations between the parties is one of the most important issues of today's monument protection policy.
+In this regard, the regulation of the rights of owners by the state and the development of optimal relations between the parties is one of the most important issues in today's monument conservation policy.

-Modern Russian cities change their appearance - new houses are built, squares are made out, monuments are erected, once lost monuments are recreated.
-At the same time, the features of the architectural and historical environment are often ignored: houses of new architecture are being built that are in no way connected with Russian traditions, authentic unique objects are distorted and destroyed and countless replicas are erected.
+Modern Russian cities change their appearance - new houses are built, squares are decorated, monuments are erected, once-lost monuments are recreated.
+At the same time, the features of the architectural and historical environment are often ignored: houses of a new architecture are built that are in no way connected with Russian traditions, truly unique objects are distorted and destroyed and countless new ones are erected.

-The cultural and natural heritage of Russia is actively involved in the global cultural space.
-Our country is a full member of such authoritative international organizations, as the United Nations Educational, Scientific and Cultural Organization (UNESCO), the International Council of Museums (ICOM), the International Council on Monuments and Sites (ICOMOS).
-Many unique monuments Russia are under the auspices of these organizations.
+The cultural and natural heritage of Russia is actively involved in the world cultural space.
+Our country is a full member of such authoritative international organizations, such as the United Nations Educational, Scientific and Cultural Organization (UNESCO), the International Council of Museums (ICOM), the International Council on Monuments and Sites (ICOMOS).
+Many unique monuments Russia is under the patronage of these organizations.

 Modern domestic research is developing new methodological approaches to the protection of values that correspond to the international level.
-In the future, the Russian practice of protection is the preservation of unique territories with the complex regeneration of historical and cultural monuments, traditional forms of management and nature management.
+In the future, Russian conservation practice includes the preservation of unique territories with comprehensive regeneration of historical and cultural monuments, traditional forms of management and environmental management.

-Russian cultural values will only become a full-fledged part of the world heritage when Russian society aware of the need to preserve national treasure and effective protection legislation will be created in the country.
+Russian cultural values will only become a full part of the world heritage when Russian society realizes the need to preserve its national treasure and effective protective legislation will be created in the country.

 Bibliography

 3. Cultural studies.
-A course of lectures, ed.
+Course of lectures ed.
 A.A.
-Rodugina Ed.
-Center Moscow 1998
+Rodugina Publishing house “Center” Moscow 1998

 6. Polikarpov V.S.
 Lectures on cultural studies.
 M.: “Gardariki”, 1997.-344 p.

-7. UNESCO - short for United Nations Educational, Scientific and Cultural Organization.
+7. UNESCO is short for United Nations Educational, Scientific and Cultural Organization.

 8. Voitovich A.N.
-Legal basis for the preservation of cultural values.
+Legal framework for the preservation of cultural property.
 Preservation of cultural values: materials of the working regional interdepartmental meeting in Irkutsk (December 3-7, 2001).

-9. In accordance with the federal law of May 26, 1996 "On the Museum Fund of the Russian Federation and Museums of the Russian Federation" No. 54 - FZ.
+9. In accordance with the federal law of May 26, 1996 “On the museum fund of the Russian Federation and museums of the Russian Federation” No. 54 - Federal Law.

-10. The regulation on the Federal Service for Supervision of Compliance with Legislation in the Sphere of Mass Communications and Protection of Cultural Heritage (Rosokhrakultura) was approved by Decree of the Government of the Russian Federation of 17.06.2004 N 301.
+10. The Regulations on the Federal Service for Supervision of Compliance with Legislation in the Sphere of Mass Communications and Protection of Cultural Heritage (Rosokhrankultura) was approved by Decree of the Government of the Russian Federation of June 17, 2004 N 301.

 12. Kaulen M.E.
-The role of the museum in the preservation and actualization of intangible forms of heritage // Culture of Memory: Sat. scientific articles - M .: Drevlekhranishchee, 2007. - S. 124-125.
+The role of the museum in the preservation and actualization of intangible forms of heritage // Culture of memory: Sat. scientific articles - M.: Drevlekhranilishche, 2007. - P. 124-125.

-14. Convention for the Protection of Cultural Property in the Event of Armed Conflict dated May 14, 1954 // UNESCO Code of Regulations. -M., 1991.
+14. Convention for the Protection of Cultural Property in the Event of Armed Conflict of May 14, 1954 // Code of Normative Acts of UNESCO. -M., 1991.

-16. European Convention on the Protection of the Archaeological Heritage of May 6, 1969 // Collection of International Treaties of the USSR. - M., 1994. - Issue.
+16. European Convention for the Protection of Archaeological Heritage of May 6, 1969 // Collection of international treaties of the USSR. - M., 1994. - Issue.
 XLVII.

 18. Vedenin Yu.A.
 Cultural and natural heritage of Russia.
 M., 1995.